Cervical cancer is a health issue that affects women globally, yet it’s one of the most preventable cancers

 Why is cervical cancer so serious?

 The virus can remain hidden in the body for years, often without any symptoms, allowing abnormal cells to develop and potentially progress to cancer if not detected early.
-Since cervical cancer typically doesn’t show symptoms until it’s more advanced, women should have regular screenings and HPV vaccinations to stay safe.
+As cervical cancer typically doesn’t display symptoms until it’s more advanced, women should have regular screenings and HPV vaccinations.

 What is the HPV vaccine?

-Like the flu vaccine, for example, the HPV vaccine is created to help prevent illness.
-In this case, cervical cancer – and also vaginal and vulvar cancer and genital warts and anal cancer in men and women.
+Similar to a flu vaccine, the HPV vaccine is created to help prevent illness.
+In this case, cervical cancer – and vaginal and vulvar cancer and genital warts and anal cancer in men and women.

 In an open letter on its website, the Cancer Association of South Africa urges parents to get their girls vaccinated.